zimmertr/Kubernetes-Manifests/Deluge/README.md

 **Summary:**

-These manifests are used to build an instance of Deluge.
-It relies on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to with three persistent volumes in order to store the Deluge configuration as well as interact with your Downloaded files and other subdirectories on your fileserver involved in running a Bittorrent server.
+These manifests are used to Deploy an instance of Deluge.
+They rely on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to in order to store Persistent Volumes for the configuration as well as the other files that the server will interact with.

 Approximate Deployment Time: 1-5 minutes